Ultimate Home Inspection Checklist

 It is also worth noting that if you purchase a homeowners policy and are not honest and up front about certain things such as pools or trampolines, they can cancel your policy.

-After Living/Owning The Home for Years
+After Living/Owning The Home For Years

 After you have lived or owned a home for several years, a home inspection is a great way to see if there are issues you are unaware of, that could create a major financial loss if not addressed.